-Given the advantages of offering a VMP undertaking, as outlined above, whilst we will give some feedback on a draft proposal if requested and where appropriate, we do not intend to enter into protracted negotiations about the offer.
+We will give some feedback on a draft proposal if requested and where appropriate, but we do not intend to enter into protracted negotiations about the offer.
 We will either accept or decline an offer based on its content.
 We expect the responsible person to address the following points when making an acceptable offer:

-- to prevent recurrence; - · to go beyond the minimum required to comply; - to demonstrate commitment to continual improvement in environmental performance; - to go beyond the minimum required to restore the environment or if not possible to make a compensatory offer - we do not consider that actions to be made as part of an VMP undertaking should simply equate to restoration of harm caused; - to remove more than the financial advantage gained we do not consider that payments to be made as part of a VMP undertaking should simply equate to the financial advantage gained by offending; - to reflect the costs incurred by us (see below).
+- to prevent recurrence; - to demonstrate preventative, longer term benefits for the environment or the local community including steps to introduce more sustainable business practices; - to go beyond the minimum required to restore the environment or if not possible to make a compensatory offer - we do not consider that actions to be made as part of a VMP undertaking should simply equate to restoration of harm caused; - to remove more than the financial advantage gained we do not consider that payments to be made as part of a VMP undertaking should simply equate to the financial advantage gained by offending; - to reflect the costs incurred by us (see below).